open-wc/open-wc/docs/guides/tools/ide.md

 ![intellij-syntax0-highlighting](./assets/intellij-syntax-highlighting.png)

-Support in the IDE is partially provided via the [Styled Components & Styled JSX](https://plugins.jetbrains.com/plugin/9997-styled-components--styled-jsx) plugin which should be bundled by default.
+Support in the IDE is partially provided via the [Styled Components & Styled JSX](https://plugins.jetbrains.com/plugin/9997-styled-components--styled-jsx) plugin.
 Otherwise, the ecosystem for plugins is very limited and we do not recommend any.

 ## Sublime Text 3